vedps20/reactNLearn/notes/infoNotes.md

-if no dependency array is present, it is called on every render if dependency array is empty = [] , it is called only on initial render ( only once) . if dependency is on a state variable, it will be called on its render
+if no dependency array is present, it is called on every render if dependency array is empty = [] , it is called only on initial render ( only once) . if dependency is on a state variable, it will be called on that state component render

 useEffect(()=>{
     fetchData();